Savęsp (2018)

 Programme Note

-This piece was commissioned by Martynas Levickis to celebrate the 100th year of Lithuanian independence.
-It reflects the tragic journey that our nation has endured over the past century.
-Being geographically located on the front lines of World War I and II, Lithuania was occupied, abused, and mistreated.
-Its people were sent to camps in Siberia, and persecuted by KGB agents during the Soviet Union era.
-However, Lithuania has finally recovered, embraced its independence, and is currently flourishing.
-It has a beautiful old language, untouched wild nature, forests, and a genuine respect for trees, ancient songs, and a new generation of Lithuanians who were born free and are enthusiastic, smart, and joyful.
+“Savęs” is an old Lithuanian word that is no longer used in modern language, meaning “into myself.”
+This piece is a journey into the inner worlds, exploring the most intimate, quiet, and “forbidden” thoughts.
+It was commissioned by Martynas Levickis to commemorate the 100th anniversary of Lithuanian independence.
+The piece reflects the tragic journey that our nation has survived over the past 100 years.
+Lithuania was geographically on the front line of World War I and II, occupied, abused, and mistreated, with people sent to concentration camps in Siberia and persecuted by KGB agents during the Soviet Union era.
+However, the country has finally recovered and embraced its independence.
+Lithuania’s beautiful old language, untouched wild nature, forests, ancient songs, and the enthusiastic, smart, and joyful new generation of Lithuanians, who were born free, all contribute to this flourishing.